-You'll be amazed at how these terms are used to describe the day and month, plus other quirks that make the Japanese language so exciting and fun!
+You will be surprised by how these terms are used to describe the day and the month, as well as other peculiarities that make the Japanese language so exciting and fun!
 Shall we embark on this adventure together?

 We also recommend reading: